 The initial supply chain you load from the library will run for five days and then problems start to happen.
 You need to respond to those problems and figure out how to get this supply chain to run for 15 days.
 Do what you feel you need to do, but also try to manage operating costs and inventory levels as best you can.
 These kind of joint military-civilian humanitarian missions are expensive.
 And demand for such missions is increasing.

-Once you have a supply chain model that runs for 15 days, and after you have taken actions to reduce operating costs and inventory levels, put together a briefing for the commander of Joint Task Force 51.
-Present your recommendations for how to organize the supply chain that will support this mission.
+Once you have a supply chain model that runs for 15 days, and after you have taken actions to reduce operating costs and inventory levels, put together a briefing for the commander of Joint Task Force 51 — the mission commander.
+Present your plan for how you will organize and operate the supply chain needed to support this mission.
 Include the following in your brief:

 - Supply Plan showing vehicles and routes to deliver products to facilities to meet demand

-- Simulation Results with operating costs and inventory levels at each facility over the first 15 days of the mission
+- Simulation Results showing operating costs and inventory levels at each facility over the first 15 days of the mission

-Then begin planning for the next development in this mission.
-Assume a decision is made to evacuate refugees to two facilities on the island of Cyprus, as shown in the screenshot below.
+A few weeks later, after much diplomacy and negotiations, a decision is made to evacuate 200,000 of the refugees to two facilities on the island of Cyprus, as shown in the screenshot below.
+Begin planning for this new development in the mission.

 One facility is the British RAF base at Akrotiri, and the other is the city of Famagusta on the Turkish side of the island.
 Assume 50,000 refugees will go to Akrotiri, 150,000 will go to Famagusta, and 300,000 refugees will remain in the Homs safe haven in Syria.

 We live in a world where joint military-civilian humanitarian missions are called for with increasing frequency.
 So we need to get better at them.
 Working through this case study will give you strong insights into what is required to support humanitarian and military operations.
-The supply chain structure and techniques that you find work well in this case study will also work well in a real humanitarian mission.
+Also remember, the supply chain designs that you find to work well in this case study will also work just as well in a real-world humanitarian mission.

 Copyright © 2017 by SCM Globe Corp.